-Magento 2 is now generally available.
+Magento has now announced the availability of Magento 2 – it will be generally available from November 2015.
 The new version has been in testing for a long while now with much feedback from the Magento ecosystem – we are extremely confident in the quality of the product.

 The main benefits of Magento 2 – per the official communications – are faster time to market & easier site maintenance, better scaleability & improved conversions.
 The most obvious “marketing-oriented” improvements for businesses & day-to-day e-commerce administrators are the streamlined checkout and the much-enhanced Admin Panel.
 The checkout has many fewer pages and clicks overall – this will surely benefit customers – as well as some much easier to use features (e.g. single click account creation prompt at the order confirmation page).
 Validation happens field by field (synchronously).